wangpy/google-play-android-publisher-plugin/README.md

 This is required to enable API access from Jenkins to your Google Play account.

-Note that having admin access is not enough; you need the account owner.
+Note that having admin access to the Google Play Console is not enough; you need the account owner.
-You can see who the account owner is under [Settings → User accounts & rights][gp-console-admin] in the Google Play developer console.
+You can see who the account owner is under [Settings → Developer account → Account details][gp-console-account-details] in the Google Play Console.

 ### Please note
 - The app being uploaded must already exist in Google Play; you cannot use the API to upload brand new apps

 #### Bundle size warnings
-If you try to upload an AAB file to Google Play (including manually via the Google Play Developer Console), and its size is perhaps 100MB+, it may give you a warning:
+If you try to upload an AAB file to Google Play (including manually via the Google Play Console), and its size is perhaps 100MB+, it [may][gp-apidocs-upload-params] give you a warning:
 > The installation of the app bundle may be too large and trigger user warning on some devices […] this needs to be explicitly acknowledged

 Unfortunately, this "user warning" that may be shown, presumably when a user installs your app from Google Play, does not appear to be documented.
-This plugin automatically "acknowledges" that warning on Google Play on your behalf when uploading any AAB files, regardless of their size, so you should not see any errors.
+Therefore this plugin automatically "acknowledges" that warning on Google Play on your behalf when uploading any AAB files, regardless of their size, so you should not see any errors.

 If you _do_ see see any unexpected behaviour related to uploading bundles, or warnings appearing for end users, please [let us know](#feedback).

 ## Setup
 ### One-time: Set up Google Play credentials
-The following initial setup process is demonstrated in this video: [https://www.youtube.com/watch?v=txdPSJF94RM][demo-video-creds] (note that Google has changed the Google API Console (at least twice) since this video was recorded; steps 3–13 in the "Create Google service account" section below have the updated info)
+Once you have this plugin installed, the following initial setup process is demonstrated in this video: [https://www.youtube.com/watch?v=txdPSJF94RM][demo-video-creds] (note that Google has changed the Google API Console (at least twice) since this video was recorded; steps 3–13 in the "Create Google service account" section below have the updated info).

-#### Install plugin
-Install this plugin via the Jenkins plugin manager.
-Or if installing the plugin via other means, ensure that the prerequisite [Google OAuth Credentials Plugin][plugin-google-oauth], [Token Macro Plugin][plugin-token-macro] and their dependencies are also installed.

 #### Create Google service account
 To enable automated access to your Google Play account, you must create a service account:

-1. Sign in to the [Google Play developer console][gp-console] as the account owner
+1. Sign in to the [Google Play Console][gp-console] as the developer account owner
+    - You can determine the account owner on the [Account details][gp-console-account-details] page
-2. Select Settings → Developer account → API access
+2. Select [Settings → Developer account → API access][gp-console-api-access]
 3. Under Service Accounts, click "Create Service Account"
 4. Follow the link to the Google API Console
 5. Click the "Create service account" button